‘Restriction’ is an archived exhibition of miniature pieces of art work inspired by restrictions of the pandemic.

 You can listen to Amanda talking about the exhibition and why she formed the Correspondence Collective on our podcast

-From 25th March – 6th April there are a series of Artist Talks taking place and following that a number of Workshops and networking events are planned for the collective.
-All of these events are free to attend and have been kindly supported by Arts Council England.
+From 25th March – 6th April there were a series of Artist Talks and Workshops as well as networking events for the collective.
+All of these events were free to attend and have been kindly supported by Arts Council England.

-This is very special exhibition and important document of our time in restriction over the past 12 months.
-It feels a real honour and privilege to be showcasing this, and all of the work made for the show will be archived here at Clayhill Arts as a record of work created about this unusual time.
+This very special exhibition is an important document of our time in restriction during 2020.
+It feels a real honour and privilege to be showcasing this, and all of the work made for the show remain archived here at Clayhill Arts in the exhibition unit as a record of work created about this unusual time.

 You can view a slow video pan of each tray below.